Snow Days is back, and it’s bigger than ever

 FESTIVAL VILLAGES

-The sponsor villages open at 9 a.m. on Friday and are set to feature popular vendors like GoPro (you know they'll be giving away a camera or two), Helly Hansen (cornhole competitions for free giveaways), Nature Valley (for those who skipped breakfast in a pow panic), Weston Snowboards (free demos!) and more.
+The sponsor villages open at 9 a.m. on Friday and are set to feature popular vendors such GoPro (you know they'll be giving away a camera or two), Helly Hansen (cornhole competitions for free giveaways), Nature Valley (for those who skipped breakfast in a pow panic), Weston Snowboards (free demos) and more.

 Weston will have their boards available for you to try, and you'll even be able to take a splitboard up the hill and back down again.